GPS Exchange Format

 Common questions

-How do I open and view a GPX file on a map?
+How do I view a GPX file on Google Maps?

 Can I merge multiple GPX files into one?